Usersyf/Hotel-System/README.md

 ### 🚀 Running the Program

-In order to run, please use the following two commands **inside the `Hotel-System` directory**:
+In order to run, please use the following two commands :

 | Command             | Description                                      |
 |---------------------|--------------------------------------------------|
 | `javac Service.java` | 🛠️ Compiles the Java source code into a `.class` file |
 | `java Service`       | ▶️ Executes the compiled program and shows the output |

-📌 Please make sure `Service.java` is present in the directory.